U.S. flag

 Introduction

-Myocarditis is an inflammatory process of the myocardium.
-It can present as an acute, subacute, or chronic disease process and may present with either focal or diffuse involvement of the myocardium.
-In symptomatic patients, the presentation can be highly variable from generalized fatigue, malaise, chest pain, congestive heart failure (CHF), cardiogenic shock, arrhythmias, and even cardiac arrest.
+Myocarditis is an inflammatory heart muscle (myocardium) process with focal and diffuse involvement.
+Clinically, myocarditis can present as an acute, subacute, or chronic disease process.[1]
+The presentation can be highly variable in symptomatic patients, from generalized fatigue, malaise, chest pain, congestive heart failure (CHF), cardiogenic shock, arrhythmias, and cardiac arrest.

 In the United States and other developed countries, viral infections are most frequently the cause of myocarditis.
-In developing countries, rheumatic carditis, Chagas disease, and complications related to advanced HIV/AIDS also provide important causes of myocarditis.
-Other causes include toxic myocarditis, which is related to drugs that may cause an insidious form of the disease.
+In developing countries, rheumatic carditis, Chagas disease, and complications related to advanced HIV/AIDS are significant causes of myocarditis.
+Other causes include toxic myocarditis, related to drugs that may cause an insidious form of the disease.[2]
+The exact incidence of myocarditis is unclear because of the above heterogenicity.[3]

 Myocarditis can occur in an otherwise healthy person and quickly result in progressive heart failure.
-Myocarditis may be acute (first 2 weeks) or chronic (lasting more than 2 weeks).
+Myocarditis may be acute, lasting less than 2 weeks, or chronic, lasting more than 2 weeks.

 Etiology

-The etiology is thought to be caused by a variety of infectious and non-infectious causes.
+Myocarditis is thought to be caused by various infectious and noninfectious causes.
 Among the infectious causes, viruses are presumed to be the most common pathogen.
-In North America and Europe the most frequently implicated viruses include enteroviruses, including coxsackievirus.
-Parvovirus B-19 and human herpesvirus 6 are frequent culprits as well.
+In North America and Europe, the most frequently implicated viruses are parvovirus B-19 and human herpesvirus 6 (HHV 6), followed by Epstein-Barr virus, enterovirus, human cytomegalovirus, and adenovirus.
 Other pathogens that have been implicated include various bacteria, fungi, protozoa, and helminths.
-Other common but non-infectious causes of myocarditis include autoimmune disorders such as systemic lupus erythematosus (SLE), Wegener’s granulomatosis, and giant cell arteritis.
-In almost 50-80% of cases, no cause is ever found.
-In some of these patients, viral particles may be found in biopsy specimens.
+Multiple case reports of COVID-19 and influenza-associated myocarditis have recently been reported in the medical literature.
+Other common noninfectious causes of myocarditis include autoimmune disorders such as systemic lupus erythematosus, Wegener granulomatosis, and giant cell arteritis.
+In some patients, viral particles may be found in biopsy specimens.
+In almost 50% to 80% of cases, no cause is ever found.

 • Direct damage by the offending agent